 Maintainance mode allows you to safely handle any necessary maintenance tasks on your WordPress website while still having a user-friendly page set up.
-This lets people still access your website, but with an off-putting notice stating that some work is being done.
+This lets people still access your website without facing an off-putting notice stating that work is being done.

-In this post, we will discuss the importance of maintenance mode, how you can easily put your online business' website in maintenance mode, and how to beautify your maintenance mode page!
+In this post, we'll discuss the importance of maintenance mode, how you can easily put your online business' website in maintenance mode, and how to beautify your maintenance mode page!

 When Would You Need to Put Your WordPress Website in Maintenance Mode?

-Enabling maintenance mode lets you create a visually pleasing page, letting your visitors know that your site will be back soon.
-This keeps your customers engaged and keeps your business professional.
+Enabling maintenance mode allows you to create a visually pleasing page letting your visitors know your site will be back soon—keeping your customers engaged and your business professional.

 How To Put Your Website in Maintenance Mode Using SeedProd

-The plugin is easy to use and helps create beautiful pages that your customers will love to engage with while they wait for your site to launch!
+The plugin is easy to use and helps you create beautiful pages that your customers will love to engage with while they wait for your site to launch.

-To get started with SeedProd, the first thing you will need to do is install and activate the plugin in your WordPress dashboard.
+To get started with SeedProd, the first thing you'll need to do is install and activate the plugin in your WordPress dashboard.

-When you click on one of the templates, you will be able to see all of the customization options you have.
-Here, you will be able to add your logos, social media sharing buttons, a countdown timer, and you can even include your email marketing software!
+When you click on one of the templates, you'll be able to see all of the customization options available.
+Here, you'll be able to add your logos, social media sharing buttons, and a countdown timer.
+You can even include your email marketing software.

-Once you have customized your page to your liking, click “Save,” and you're all done!
-See how easy that was?
+Once you've customized your page to your liking, click Save, and you're all done.